 - Follow state and local building regulations as recommended by the National Electrical Code.

-After the electrical training, the apprentice takes a journeyman’s licence exam.
+After the electrical training, the apprentice takes a journeyman’s license exam.
 If he excels, he becomes a journeyman electrician.

 A journeyman electrician can read blueprints, wire a building, provide cost estimates, and also troubleshoot electrical faults.

 A journeyman electrician works under a master electrician for at least two years to become a master electrician.
-Master electricians have licences and are more experienced than journeymen.
+Master electricians have licenses and are more experienced than journeymen.

 They can work unsupervised, pull permits, and also guide other electricians.
 Master electricians train apprentices and also receive higher pay than journeymen.

-The contractor may not be an electrician but must have a licence and insurance to cover his business.
+The contractor may not be an electrician but must have a license and insurance to cover his business.
 In most cases, they hire electricians to work for them.

 These electricians work on transmission and distribution lines.
-They install, repair and maintain high powered electrical lines.
-A lineman electrician also called ground man can run and repair both underground and overhead cables.
+They install, repair, and maintain high-powered electrical lines.
+A lineman electrician also called a groundsman can run and repair both underground and overhead cables.